MohaCHarr/MohaCHarr/README.md

 Reverse engineering a cheap generic drone.
 Sniffed comms, still trying to reverse the app.
 Check it out @ : https://github.com/AdnaneCybR/chinese-drone-hacking

-### PhantomNode (Private)
+### PhantomNode (Private || ILL SOON RELEASE IT (free and opensource))
 A Discord RAT I made in ✨Python✨ for ✨educational purposes✨.
 Fully modular, handles system info, shell commands, file transfers, persistence, even RDP setup  and it’s still undetected, somehow.
 Honestly trash but it works, and that's what matters.

 ### SecNotes
-A raw dump of my notes from TryHackMe, HTB, random docs, and cursed StackOverflow threads.
+A raw dump of my notes from TryHackMe, HTB and random docs (cleaned a bit times to times).
 Use at your own risk (or benefit).
 Updated when I remember.
 Check them out @ : https://github.com/MohaCHarr/CHarr-SecurityNotes

 ## Training & Achievements